 The development of body of courses related to Alternative and Renewable Energy Technologies presented a daunting task for the community college faculty teams involved in the project.
 The learning curve required for developing a quality Alternative and Renewable Energy Technology Curriculum was compounded by the lack of the community college curriculum developer's in-depth knowledge and work place competencies associated with the broad field of study related to Alternative and Renewable Energy Technologies.
-In order to overcome this challenge, several faculty development workshops were scheduled/conducted to familiarize the developers on the underlying concepts, competencies required to produce work-ready graduates and purchase and use laboratory equipment that would provide practice and skill development related to alternative energy field.
+In order to overcome this challenge, several faculty development workshops were scheduled/conducted to familiarize the developers on the underlying concepts, build competency required to produce work-ready graduates and use laboratory equipment that provides practice and skill development related to a broad range of alternative and renewable energy fields.

-A key goal of the project was to fully employ the expertise of Arizona State University faculty, state of-the art applied research facilities and other university assets to develop and deliver a series of professional development workshops for the community college faculty involved in the consortium.
+A key goal of the project was to fully employ the expertise of Arizona State University faculty, state of-the art applied research facilities and other university assets to develop and deliver a series of professional development workshops and internships for the community college faculty and students involved in the consortium.